 WIDE RECEIVERS: Starters - Marvin Harrison, Reggie Wayne.
 Backups - Pierre Garcon, Anthony Gonzalez, Roy Hall, Courtney Roby.

-Harrison has looked very good during training camp after missing most of the 2007 season with a knee injury, but he hasn't been the same player he was.
+Harrison has looked very good during training camp after missing most of the 2007 season with a knee injury.
 Wayne, meanwhile, has become one of the best overall receivers in the game and has improved his individual stats every year.
 Gonzalez got off to a slow start as a rookie due to injuries but started to come on late in the year.
 Hall is a bit of a project, but his size (6-3, 240) and athleticism has impressed the coaching staff.

-OFFENSIVE LINE: Starters - LT Tony Ugoh, LG Daniel Federkeil, C Jeff Saturday, RG Charlie Johnson, RT Ryan Diem.
-Backups - T Corey Hilliard, C/G Steve Justice, G Mike Pollak, C Jamey Richard.
+OFFENSIVE LINE: Starters - LT Tony Ugoh, LG Daniel Federkeil, C Jamey Richard, RG Charlie Johnson, RT Ryan Diem.
+Backups - T Corey Hilliard, C/G Steve Justice, G Mike Pollak, C Jeff Saturday.

 A knee injury suffered by Saturday during the Colts' fourth preseason game could change the look of one of most underrated offensive lines in the league.
 Ugoh continues to develop into a topflight left tackle.
 Johnson will fight for a starting job at right guard.
 Federkeil can play a number of positions.
 Pollak, Justice and Richard may end up seeing a lot more playing time this season than anybody figured.

 DEFENSIVE LINE: Starters - LE Robert Mathis, T Raheem Brock, RT Keyunta Dawson, RE Dwight Freeney.
 Backups - T Eric Foster, E Marcus Howard, E Curtis Johnson, T Darrell Reid, E Josh Thomas.